icyguider/icyguider.github.io/_posts/2022-01-03-Convert-CSharp-Tools-To-PowerShell.md

 [SweetPotato](https://github.com/CCob/SweetPotato) is a C# tool that allows for the escalation of privileges from a local service account to SYSTEM via multiple different methods.
 I have used it in the past during penetration tests to escalate privileges after obtaining access to the default IIS user of a windows server after uploading a ASPX web shell.

 SweetPotato is not currently listed in the official PowerSharpPack repo, and it does require arguments for it to be used correctly.
-In this part of the training, we will use it as an example to show how to convert a C# tool to PowerShell which requires arguments to be passed to it.
+In this part of the tutorial, we will use it as an example to show how to convert a C# tool to PowerShell which requires arguments to be passed to it.

 First, download the project from GitHub, make sure it’s Main method and class are set to "public", and compile it.
-Once compiled, convert it into a basic PowerShell script as demonstrated in the last two parts of this training.
+Once compiled, convert it into a basic PowerShell script as demonstrated in the last two parts of this tutorial.
 You should end up with something that looks like this:

 ![alt text](https://i.imgur.com/N5VU5On.png)